lgreco/comp-460-f25-week-00/README.md

 ## How to work on this assigment

-There are three ways to prepare and submit this assigment: in a GitHub, in Google Colab, or in your own environment.
+There are three ways to prepare and submit this assigment: in GitHub Codespaces, in Google Colab, or in your own environment.

 ### Github